 Puglia (Apulia) abounds in distinctive and wonderful pasta shapes, but none is perhaps more known than the whimsical orecchiette or “ear-shaped” pasta.
 The classic way to serve it?
 With cime di rapa (rapini, also called broccoli rabe) sauteed with a bit of olive oil, garlic, red pepper flakes, and anchovy.

-To try the pasta and the wine in Puglia, check out our best-selling cooking vacation in Puglia, A Culilnary Advanture in Puglia, or our newest cooking vacation on the Salentine Peninsula, Cooking and Hiking between the Seas.
+To try the pasta and the wine in Puglia, check out our best-selling cooking vacation in Puglia, A Culilnary Advanture in Puglia.

 Of course, we think the the best way to try any of these pasta and wine pairings is on a cooking vacation to Italy, but you can enjoy them at home as well!

 Can you think of other regional wine and pasta pairings?
-Don’t forget to tell us your favorites in the comments or on Facebook.
+Don’t forget to tell us your favorites in the comments or on social media.